 But, in all honesty, nothing has really annoyed me as much as finding out Kylie Jenner would be launching a beauty blog.
 Crazy, right?

 I’ve never really been phased by the Kardashian/Jenner thing.
 I don’t care about the fact that they don’t do anything to deserve their celeb status, with the exception of Bruce and now, Kendall.
 And I really could care less about who they’re dating and why.
 I’ve grown to work in an industry where all looks like its glitz and glamour, but behind the scenes, it’s usually a shit show.
 I’m not impressed by their excessive amount of franchises on E!, never ending branded products or apps they own because eventually, all things come to an end.
-And while they’ve made millions off of Kim willingly having a sex tape come out and essentially put her and her family on the map, I know for sure that the Kardashian obsession will eventually fade out.
+And while they’ve made millions off of Kim willingly having a sex tape come out and essentially put her and her family on the map, truth be known I’ve seen better sex videos on watchmygf.adult so I can’t see what all the fuss was about, what I do know for sure is that the Kardashian obsession will eventually fade out.
 They will eventually go away.
 They will have to.
 Eventually everything comes to an end.
 No matter how much money they accrue, and how pissed we are about it (which we have a right to be), they will not be relevant one day.

 I will admit, though, that I am pissed about this Kylie Jenner beauty blog announcement.
 Maybe this is the one thing that struck a nerve with me.
 And I’m going to tell you why and vent on BB because… this my shit…